acerempel/threedots-ca/bontent/posts/holy-communion-on-harry-lake.md

 ---
 title: Holy Communion on Harry Lake
 description: At Holy Communion at 7:00 am on the Fall Retreat, I remark upon the beauty of the mist over the lake, and almost burn my hand.
-synopsis: In which it is cold, early morning, misty over the lake, I set my service leaflet on fire.
+synopsis: In which it is cold, early morning, misty over the lake; I set my service leaflet on fire.
 date: 2019-10-27
 layout: post
 ---